|Degrees:||B.S. (University of Wisconsin-Madison), M.A. (Northern Arizona University), Ph.D. (University of Minnesota)|

 “The Static Clock and the Old Manchild: Temporality in Twentieth-Century African Literature.”
 Literature Compass 5.3 (2008): 633-644.

-Kim Sigouin, “Re-writing ‘the little coloured ball of earth entirely’: Embodied Language and Ecology in Gertrude Stein, H.D., and Virginia Woolf” (PhD, ongoing)
+Kim Sigouin, “Re-writing ‘the little coloured ball of earth entirely’: Embodied Language and Ecology in Gertrude Stein, H.D., and Virginia Woolf” (PhD, 2018)

-Kyle Murdock, “Shell Shock Induced Amnesia and Modernist Literature” (MRP, Summer 2013)
+Kyle Murdock, “Shell Shock Induced Amnesia and Modernist Literature” (MRP, 2013)